oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The *default* option is reserved for future use.
 It is intended to specify the value a receiving application uses for an optional field if an instance does not include its value.

 ## 3.3 JADN Extensions
-JADN consists of a set of core definition types, plus several extensions that make type definitions more compact or that support the [DRY](#dry) software design principle.
+JADN consists of a set of core definition elements, plus several extensions that make type definitions more compact or that support the [DRY](#dry) software design principle.
-Extensions can be "simplified" (replaced by core definitions) without affecting the meaning of the definition.
+Extensions can be "simplified" (replaced by core definitions) without changing the meaning of the definition.
 Simplifying reduces the code needed to serialize and validate data and may make specifications easier to understand.
 But it creates additional definitions that must be kept in sync, expanding the specification and increasing maintenance effort.